Rational pullbacks of toric foliations: The singular and the Kupka schemes

+As for the Kupka set, its homogeneous ideal coincides with the saturation of $J(\alpha)$ with respect to $\II(d\alpha)$, \emph{i.e.},

-\begin{remark} We would like to remind the reader that the reduced structure of the Kupka scheme may be supported on a bigger space than the Kupka set.
+\begin{remark} The reduced structure of the Kupka scheme may be supported on a bigger space than the Kupka set.
 See for instance \cite[Example 4.5, p.~1034]{MMQ}.
 However, when the singular locus is reduced we have the following. \end{remark}